Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Discussion and Conclusion

+{Furthermore, we note that the faster speeds of downflow~2 are also consistent with accretion braking, since once the first clump falls the upstream material is more rarefied, leading to less compression and less transfer of mass and energy to the second clump (which is often observed in coronal rain).
+These results suggest that coronal rain can be used as a template for accretion braking, which is not possible in observations of the circumgalactic or intracluster media.}

-Based on the observed compression produced by the rain, we calculated the ratio of specific heats and obtained a value of $\gamma=1.085 \pm 0.218$.
-This is based on the assumption that the compression occurs adiabatically, based on the short time interval (minutes) and length scale (less than 10~Mm) of the process.
-The rain effectively stops thermal conduction to transfer energy upstream, limiting the energy loss to radiation, which should be small due to the short timescale.
-The low $\gamma$ value indicates an isothermal compression.
-Low $\gamma$ values have been reported previously by \citet{van2011first}, who found $\ \gamma=1.10\pm0.02$.
-However, they observe a warm, highly ionised coronal loop using spectroscopic data from Hindoe/EIS, and therefore interpret their results based on a very strong thermal conduction.
+{While the adiabatic assumption may not hold, it is very likely that the $\gamma$ values are still significantly lower than the ideal gas case because of the presence of neutrals.
+Similarly} low $\gamma$ values under the adiabatic assumption, have been reported previously by \citet{van2011first}, who found $\ \gamma=1.10\pm0.02$.
+However, they observe a warm, highly ionised coronal loop using spectroscopic data from Hinode/EIS, and therefore interpret their results based on a very strong thermal conduction.
 Similarly, \citet{prasad2018polytropic} also report low $\gamma$ values.
 Their research studied 30 active region loops using a DEM analysis and found a temperature dependence on $\gamma$, with cooler coronal loops exhibiting lower values. \citet{Vashalomidze_2019Ap.....62...69V} calculate $\gamma$ at the time of coronal rain onset, and found values of $2.1\pm0.11$, which they interpret as signatures of thermal instability.
-In our case, a $\gamma$ value close to 1 suggests the presence of molecules.
-The EUV absorption already indicates the presence of neutral hydrogen and helium and therefore temperatures likely under 10,000~K. Based on the spectral line width of H$\alpha$ with SST observations, \citet{antolin2015multi} find upper thresholds for the rain temperatures of 5000~K. \citet{Mulay_2021MNRAS.504.2842M} and \citet{Mulay_2023MNRAS.518.2287M} have found molecular H$_2$ emission in flare ribbons and jets, indicating temperatures around 4000~K. Hence, it is possible that molecules such as H$_2$ are also formed in coronal rain.
+In our case, a low $\gamma$ value {is also linked to the structural complexity of the plasma, and may also} suggest the presence of molecules.
+The EUV absorption already indicates the presence of neutral hydrogen and helium and therefore temperatures likely under 10,000~K, {probably closer to 5,000~K}.
+Based on the spectral line width of H$\alpha$ with SST observations, \citet{antolin2015multi} find upper thresholds for the rain temperatures of 5000~K. \citet{Mulay_2021MNRAS.504.2842M} and \citet{Mulay_2023MNRAS.518.2287M} have found molecular H$_2$ emission in flare ribbons and jets, indicating temperatures around 4000~K. Hence, it is possible that molecules such as H$_2$ are also formed in coronal rain.